esa-tu-darmstadt/SCAIE-V-2.0/docs/ISAX description format.md

 - `has valid`: If present (regardless of value), adds a 'validReq' interface pin to applicable interfaces.
 Otherwise, the 'validReq' value is inferred from the interface schedule.
 Certain coupled operations such as WrCustomReg interpret 'validReq'=0 from the ISAX as cancellation, if contrary to the interface schedule.
 - `has validResp`: If present (regardless of value), optionally adds a 'validResp' interface pin to applicable interfaces.
 - `has addr`: If present (regardless of value), optionally adds an 'addr' interface pin to applicable interfaces.
 Otherwise, the address is inferred or pipelined by SCAIE-V.
-- `has size`: Note: Not supported yet, most cores still only infer the size based on the funct3 width encoding of the standard Load/Store instructions.
-If present (regardless of value), optionally adds a 'size' interface pin to applicable interfaces.
+- `has size`: If present (regardless of value), optionally adds a 'size' interface pin to applicable interfaces.
 Otherwise, the size is inferred or pipelined by SCAIE-V.
 - `is decoupled`: If present (regardless of value), instantiates the spawn variant of the interface (e.g. `WrRD_spawn` instead of `WrRD`).
 The execution latency is derived from `stage`.
   However, the interface pins are always named by the `maxStage+1` stage (`maxStage` being the highest latest stage listed in the core virtual datasheet yaml file).
 - `is dynamic decoupled`: If present (regardless of value), instantiates the variable-latency decoupled variant of the interface with an implicit `validReq` pin.